Consumer medicine information

 Fluzone High-Dose should be given in accordance with the national recommendation as per the current Immunisation Handbook.

-Injections of Fluzone High-Dose should be administered intramuscularly, preferably in the deltoid muscle in the elderly.
+Injections of Fluzone High-Dose should be administered intramuscularly, preferably in the deltoid muscle.
 The vaccine should not be injected into the gluteal region, or into areas where there may be a major nerve trunk.

 For needle size and length, refer to the national recommendations as per the current Immunisation Handbook.

-Inspect Fluzone High-Dose visually for particulate matter and/or discolouration prior to administration.
-If any of these defects or conditions exist, the vaccine should not be administered.
+Parenteral drug products should be inspected visually for particulate matter and/or discoloration prior to administration whenever solution and container permit.
+If either of these conditions exists, the vaccine should not be administered.

 The syringe is for single use only and must not be reused.
 Discard any remaining unused contents.